In Ethiopia, unlike its neighbouring African countries, the Big Five completely different.

 In the traditional safari countries of Africa, like South Africa, Kenya and Tanzania, the big five are elephants, lions, leopards, rhinos, and cape buffalos.
 A lot of safari participants are also enamoured with giraffes and hippos when they go on these safaris.
 This is not the case in Ethiopia, home of some of the most dramatic and beautiful vistas in Africa.

-In Ethiopia, the “big five” are the Ethiopian wolf, gelada baboon, walia ibex, mountain nyala, and Menelik’s bushbucks.
+The “big five” are the Ethiopian wolf, gelada baboon, walia ibex, mountain nyala, and Menelik’s bushbucks.

 Ethiopia is a land of natural contrasts, from the tops of the rugged Simien Mountains at 4620 meters, the third-highest mountain in Africa, to the depths of the Danakil Depression, at 120 meters below sea level — one of the lowest dry land points on earth.
 The wealth of natural beauty that blesses Ethiopia offers an astonishing variety of landscapes and wildlife.
 Afro-Alpine highlands soaring around moors and mountains, the splendour of the Great Rift Valley, white-water rivers, Savannah teeming with game, giant waterfalls, a dense and lush jungle.